mailcow/mailcow-dockerized-docs/docs/getstarted/prerequisite-system.en.md

     - Make sure that your system has a correct date and [time setup](#date-and-time).
 This is crucial for various components like two factor TOTP authentication.

 ## Minimum System Resources

-!!! success "Compatibility established"
-    Since Update 2024-01 mailcow is finally available on ARM64 platforms!
-Completely!
-Without any restrictions in functionality!

 Please make sure that your system has at least the following resources:

 | Resource     | Minimal Requirement                             |